Zenika/skillZ/README.md

 ### Run postgres and hasura locally with docker

-Start by running

-`docker compose up -d postgres`

-Once the instance is up you can run `docker compose up -d` to launch the hasura graphql-engine
+Start by running `docker compose up -d` to launch the postgres database and the hasura graphql-engine.

-Check that engine is running by going to `http://localhost:8080`
+Check that engine is running by going to `http://localhost:8080` (do not modify schemas through this URL).

 ### Run the hasura migrations

 Run `npm run hasura migrate apply` (schemas setup) and `npm run hasura metadata apply` (graphql setup) to apply migrations and metadatas

-To connect to the Hasura console and make sure changes are tracked, run `npm run hasura console` (it should open the console in your browser with the correct port).
+Connect to the Hasura console by running `npm run hasura console` (it should open the console in your browser with the correct port (to keep track of schema changes in the hasura/migrations folder)).

+Browse to the `Data` tab in the console and select the `User` table.
+Create your own Zenika user (its email should match your login email).

 ### Launch the app